fetchai/agents-aea/docs/quickstart.md

 ​
 ### Option 1: Manual system preparation

-Install a compatible Python and Go version on your system.
+Install a compatible Python and Go version on your system (see <a href="https://realpython.com/installing-python/" target="_blank">this external resource</a> for a comprehensive guide).

 The following hints can help: